Geocode

 The results for Latitude - “41.27” and Longitude - “-96.05” are shown in the image below.

-The following examples demonstrate how to use the geocode feature in the map control:
+The following example demonstrates how to use the geocode feature in the map control:

-- How to: Connect a Map Control to the Bing Geocode Service
+- How to: Obtain Information about a Geographical Point Using the Microsoft Azure Maps Geocode Service